 In general the report is released at a press conference on the Monday following the approval plenary.
 The Working Group I report was released on 9 August 2021.
-The Working Group II report will be released on 28 February 2022.
+The Working Group II report was released on 28 February 2022.

-The Working Group I contribution to the Sixth Assessment Report is available here.
+The Working Group II contribution to the Sixth Assessment Report is available here.